faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 If Xcode shows a lot of memory is being used by the app, then it might be that memory we were relying upon has been freed by the system.
 For this, switch on the Malloc Stack logging option, selecting All Allocation and Free History.
 Then at some point during the app, the MemGraph button can be clicked, and then the allocation history of objects explored.

 #### Exceptions
 When we have a `EXC_BREAKPOINT` it can seem confusing.
 The program may have been running standalone without a debugger so where did the breakpoint come from?
 Typically, we are running `NSException` code.
-This will make the system signal the process with the trace trap signal and this makes any available debugger attach to the process to aid debugging.
+This will make the system signal the process\index{process} with the trace trap signal and this makes any available debugger attach to the process to aid debugging.
 So in the case where we were running the app under the debugger, even with breakpoints switched off, we would breakpoint in here so we can find out why there was a runtime exception.
 In the case of normal app running, there is no debugger so we would just crash the app.

 #### Illegal Instructions
 When we have a `EXC_BAD_INSTRUCTION`, the exception codes (second number) will be the problematic assembly code.
 This should be a rare condition.
 It is worthwhile adjusting the optimization level of the code at fault in the Build Settings because higher level optimizations can cause more exotic instructions to be emitted during build time, and hence a bigger chance for a compiler bug.
 Alternatively, the problem might be a lower level library that has hand assembly optimizations in it - such as a multimedia library.
 Handwritten assembly can be the cause of bad instructions.